Blog

 And another piece of advice I like to give is that although there is always some degree of risk when starting a private practice, you do want to minimize this.
 And the way we can do that is by seeking out consultations.

-You want to see go consultations from attorneys, from accountants, perhaps from other therapists who have gone into private practice.
-And that is really going to be huge.
-And similar to that, you want to get into the habit of adopting a curious mind, ask a ton of questions.
-If you don't know something, start to research it, ask people and you really want to put on your learning cap because there's going to be a ton of things that are so new.
+Similar to that, you want to get into the habit of adopting a curious mind, ask a ton of questions.
+If you don't know something, start to research it, ask people — and you really want to put on your learning cap, because there's going to be a ton of things that are so new.

-And then once you've developed enough knowledge and understanding through the research and consultation, you'll be ready to take action and also be ready to make mistakes.
-Inevitably, we all make mistakes when starting a private practice, some small, some big.
-But we're going to make mistakes.
-So just be ready for that.
+And then once you've developed enough knowledge and understanding through the research and consultation, you'll be ready to take action... and also be ready to make mistakes.

-And in addition, there are tons of tools that have made starting a private practice much easier.
-For example, Alma, they can get you paneled with insurance companies really quick.
-They have a directory that you can list yourself on and they just make the process of starting a practice and much easier.
+They have a directory that you can list yourself on and they just make the process of starting a practice much easier.
 And there's other tools like that.
 So don't be afraid to use the tools at your disposal.

 How can accepting insurance be financially sustainable for me?
 Does accepting insurance mean taking lower rates?

-So accepting insurance used to mean unsustainable reimbursement rates.
-However, I've noticed that there's been a shift, and insurance reimbursement rates are starting to become more competitive.
-Now, is it going to be the same as cash pay Absolutely not.
-Are you going to be able to make a living if you're an all insurance based practice?
+Now, is it going to be the same as cash pay?
+Absolutely not.
+[But] are you going to be able to make a living if you're an all-insurance-based practice?
 Yeah, I definitely think you can.

 Not to mention, a lot of people are trying to use insurance when seeking a therapist.
-So potentially you'll be able to build a caseload faster with more clients reaching out and a wider scope of clients.
+So potentially, you'll be able to build a caseload faster, with more clients reaching out and a wider scope of clients.
 And so you'll probably never run into issues with sustaining a full practice.

 What advice do you have for clinicians suffering from burnout and how do you ensure that it doesn't affect your performance as a clinician?

 The first thing we want to do is be able to identify what burnout actually is.
 You can look at resources like Mayo Clinic or NIH.
 They're going to talk all about burnout and the associated symptoms.
-And number two, we want to think about short term strategies.
-These are going to be more reactionary when we're dealing with burnout, right?

 So, for example, maybe it means taking some days off.
-Maybe it means more frequent breaks in between sessionsor throughout your day.
+Maybe it means more frequent breaks in between sessions or throughout your day.
 Maybe it means incorporating mindfulness or meditation throughout your days as well.

-We also want to consider long term interventions.
-These are going to be things like reevaluating your schedule and building out a calendar schedule that is more conducive to mental well-being.
-We also want to think about setting and maintaining boundaries with our self and with others.
+These are going to be things like reevaluating your schedule, and building out a calendar schedule that is more conducive to mental well-being.

 So maybe that means shutting down the computer right at 5:00.
 Or maybe that means not taking client calls after 5:30, whatever the case may be.
 It's going to involve setting and maintaining boundaries.
-We can also think about developing automations and improving our workflows.
-Maybe that means pre-charting before we start our day.
-Maybe that means using AI tools that are at our disposal.

 And similarly, we can think about outsourcing tasks when we're able to do so.
 Maybe we hire a virtual assistant and maybe we use a biller.
 But don't be afraid to outsource when possible and when needed.